Last Updated on July 10, 2023

 Another advantage of this platform lies in its incredibly low fees.
 Binance charges a 0.1% flat fee for any kind of transaction and offers a 50% discount for holders of its native token BNB.
 Isn’t that amazing?

 When it comes to safety and security, Binance is more than reliable.
 It has its very own money vault called SAFU (short for Secure Asset Fund for Users) to which it pools money from the trading fees users pay.
-Finally, if you’re looking for an exchange to day trade or margin trade, then we recommend trying this exchange out.
+Lastly, Binance also has a margin trading option available.

 - A global leader in trading volume